Initial topology

-In general topology and related areas of mathematics, the initial topology (or induced topology or strong topology or limit topology or projective topology) on a set $X,$ with respect to a family of functions on $X,$ is the coarsest topology on $X$ that makes those functions continuous.
+In general topology and related areas of mathematics, the initial topology (or induced topology or weak topology or limit topology or projective topology) on a set $X,$ with respect to a family of functions on $X,$ is the coarsest topology on $X$ that makes those functions continuous.

 The subspace topology and product topology constructions are both special cases of initial topologies.
 Indeed, the initial topology construction can be viewed as a generalization of these.

 The dual notion is the final topology, which for a given family of functions mapping to a set $Y$ is the finest topology on $Y$ that makes those functions continuous.